jtovarro/ocp-secured-integration/README.md

 * `VaultStaticSecret`: Synchronize a single Vault static Secret to a single Kubernetes Secret.
 * `VaultPKISecret`: Synchronize a single Vault PKI Secret.
 The [PKI secrets engine](https://developer.hashicorp.com/vault/docs/secrets/pki) generates dynamic X.509 certificates.
 With this secrets engine, services can get certificates without going through the usual manual process
 * `VaultDynamicSecret`: Use secrets engines like databases, aws, azure, gcp, etc. to generate a single Vault dynamic Secret and sync it to a single Kubernetes Secret.
+Use Vault dynamic secrets to create secrets when accessed and to invalidate the secrets after use.

 ### 7.1.
 Installation and configuration